Group seeks ex-Sri Lankan president's arrest in Singapore

 Sri Lanka’s civil war killed 100,000 people, according to conservative United Nations estimates.
 The actual number is believed to be much higher.
 A report from a U.N. panel of experts said at least 40,000 ethnic minority Tamil civilians were killed in the final months of the fighting alone.

-Sri Lankans have taken to the streets for months to demand their top leaders step down to take responsibility for the economic chaos that has left the nation’s 22 million people struggling with shortages of essentials, including medicine, fuel and food.
-The protesters have focused on Rajapaksa’s family,

-Wickremesinghe also has drawn their ire as a perceived Rajapaksa surrogate.
-The protesters accuse Rajapaksa and his powerful family of siphoning money from government coffers and of hastening the country’s collapse by mismanaging the economy.
-The family has denied the corruption allegations, but the former president acknowledged that some of his policies contributed to Sri Lanka’s crisis.
+After Gotabaya Rajapaksa fled the country earlier this month, lawmakers elected Ranil Wickremesinghe to serve the remainder of his presidential term.
+He declared a state of emergency with broad powers to act to ensure law and order, and a day after he was sworn in, hundreds of armed troops raided a protest camp outside the president’s office, attacking demonstrators with batons.

+Rights groups have urged the president to immediately order troops and police to cease use of force and said Friday’s display seemed to follow a pattern of Sri Lankan authorities forcefully responding to dissent.

-The political turmoil has threatened efforts to seek rescue from the International Monetary Fund.
-Still, earlier this week, Wickremesinghe said bailout talks were nearing a conclusion.
+The political turmoil has threatened Sri Lanka’s potential for economic recovery.
+Wickremesinghe recently said bailout talks with the International Monetary Fund were nearing a conclusion.

-The head of the IMF, Kristalina Georgieva, told the Japanese financial magazine Nikkei Asia this week that the IMF hopes for a deal “as quickly as possible.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.